-The Kokoda track has some of the most spectacular and hazardous terrain most people will ever encounter.
-The track has very steep single file sections both uphill and downhill, and swift flowing creeks and rivers.
+The Kokoda trail has some of the most spectacular and hazardous terrain most people will ever encounter.
+The trail has very steep single file sections both uphill and downhill, and swift flowing creeks and rivers.

 It is important to trek with a reputable and experienced tour operator.
 Wild Trek tours has experienced leaders and local guides, and staff are equipped with satellite phone and first aid supplies.